discrete-projects/discreteproj-object-literal-tutorial/README.md

 # Modular JS Using Object Literal Pattern
 ## Ground Rules
 1. Self-contained module
-	- All code is broken out into modules that handle specific tasks
+	- All code is sequestered in modules that handle specific tasks
 	- No Global Variables
-	- If a module manages more than one thing it is split up into a different module
+	- Module manage one task, any additional task is split into a different module
 2. Separation of Concerns
 3. DRY Code - Do Not Repeat Yourself
 4. Efficient DOM usage